The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 DIY vs professional installation: What to expect

-Professional installation costs $65 and takes one to three hours.
-A technician handles everything from connecting your home to the Spectrum network to setting up equipment.
-This option makes sense if your home hasn't had Spectrum service for over 12 months, if cables look damaged, or if you're installing multiple pieces of equipment.
+Professional installation means a technician comes to the house and handles everything, from connecting your home to the Spectrum network to setting up the equipment.
+It carries a one-time fee.
+This option makes sense if your home hasn't had Spectrum service in a while, if the cables look damaged, or if you're installing several pieces of equipment.

-Self-installation costs $30 for activation and takes about 30 minutes.
-You just plug in equipment and call Spectrum to activate.
-It's straightforward and convenient if you're comfortable with basic setup.
+Self-installation costs less and takes about half an hour.
+You plug in the equipment and call Spectrum to activate it.
+That's straightforward if you're comfortable with basic setup.

 Spectrum bundles for seniors